Let Language Constrain Geometry:

 Sensitivity Analysis to Text Perturbations

-VLM3D accurately adds or removes objects (first row), changes clothing color (second row), and updates spatial relations (third row), demonstrating its better semantic understanding than baselines.
+VLM3D accurately changes clothing color (first row), and updates spatial relations (second row),

 Quantitative Results